dilyabareeva/quanda/docs/source/tutorial_pages/benchmarks.rst

 -----------------------------------
 We will now showcase how a benchmark can be created from only vanilla components.
 Quanda takes in all requires components and generates the benchmark, including dataset manipulations and model training, if applicable.
 Then the benchmark can be used to evaluate different attributors.
 This is done through the ``Benchmark.generate`` method.

-We will go through this use-case with the ``SubclassDetection`` benchmark which groups classes of the base dataset into superclasses.
+We will go through this use-case with the :doc:`SubclassDetection <../docs_api/quanda.benchmarks.downstream_eval.subclass_detection>` benchmark which groups classes of the base dataset into superclasses.
 A model is trained to predict these super classes, and the original labelhighest attributed datapoint for each test sample is observed.
 The benchmark expects this to be the same as the true class of the test sample.

 As such, we only need to provide these components to generate the benchmark:

 - a model for the architecture
-- a trainer: either a subclass instance of quanda's ``BaseTrainer`` or a Lightning ``Trainer`` object.
+- a trainer: either a subclass instance of |quanda|'s :doc:`BaseTrainer <../docs_api/quanda.utils.training.trainer>` or a Lightning ``Trainer`` object.
 If the trainer is a Lightning trainer, the `model` has to be a Lightning module.
 We will use a Lightning trainer with a Lightning module.
 - a base dataset
 - an evaluation dataset to be used as the test set for generating the attributions to evaluate
 - a dataset transform.
-As in the case of ``MislabelingDetection`` explained above, the ``dataset_transform`` parameter can be ``None`` if the ``base_dataset`` and ``eval_dataset`` already include the required sample transformations.
+As in the case of :doc:`MislabelingDetection <../docs_api/quanda.benchmarks.downstream_eval.mislabeling_detection>` explained above, the ``dataset_transform`` parameter can be ``None`` if the ``base_dataset`` and ``eval_dataset`` already include the required sample transformations.
 - the number of superclasses we want to generate the benchmark.

 Additionally, we can provide a dictionary which embodies a specific class grouping, or just use the default "random" value to randomly assign classes into superclasses, which is the approach we will take in this tutorial.
 Note that we will collect the base and evaluation datasets from the corresponding precomputed benchmark for simplicity and reproducibility.
 As such, these datasets will already include the transform required for sample normalization, which means we will supply ``dataset_transform=None``.